David Hurles: Writing

 Hurles and Fritscher co-authored an interview with "Scott Smith", an ex-convict from Soledad Prison.

-Hurles wrote an introduction: "A Thousand Light Years Ago: Drummer", to Gay San Francisco: Eyewitness Drummer, Volume 1.
+Hurles wrote an introduction: "A Thousand Light Years Ago: Drummer", to "Gay San Francisco: Eyewitness Drummer", Volume 1.
 A Memoir of the Sex, Art, Salon, Pop Culture War, and Gay History of Drummer Magazine.

 Hurles' memoirs, drafted in 1992 as No Title Necessary: A Few Notes, Comments, and Observations, have not been published.

 Later years

-An accident in 1990 led to the gradual loss of eyesight in one eye, a disaster for a photographer.
+An accident in 1990 led to the gradual loss of eyesight in one eye.
 Shortly thereafter, the arrival of pornography on the Internet destroyed most of the market for Hurles' material, at the same time that AIDS (and drugs) killed many models and potential models.
 "I know where a great many of them [my models] are.
 Six feet under".
 His company folded, and he lived on welfare and food stamps.
-In 2008 he had a massive stroke, and currently "is the most popular resident of a state-funded nursing home in East Hollywood".
+In 2008 he had a massive stroke, and more recently "is the most popular resident of a state-funded nursing home in East Hollywood".